Facebook aims to help voters, but won’t block Trump misinfo

 “I know many people are upset that we’ve left the President’s posts up, but our position is that we should enable as much expression as possible unless it will cause imminent risk of specific harms or dangers spelled out in clear policies,” Zuckerberg wrote earlier this month.

-In an Op-ed in USA Today Tuesday, Zuckerberg reaffirmed that position.
+In a USA Today opinion piece Tuesday, Zuckerberg reaffirmed that position.

 “Ultimately, I believe the best way to hold politicians accountable is through voting, and I believe we should trust voters to make judgments for themselves,” he wrote.
 “That’s why I think we should maintain as open a platform as possible, accompanied by ambitious efforts to boost voter participation.”